tripod31/lopython/readme.md

-python macro sample for LibreOffice
+python macro sample for LibreOffice Calc
 =====
 It's eclipse project,simple python macro sample for LibreOffice Calc.
 It displays content of active cell in dialog.